W-David-Porter/acim/src/text/3-the-innocent-perception/v-beyond-perception/index.md

 {% if showCommentary %}
 ::: details
-(1) …the Course repeatedly emphasises: as we teach so shall we learn.
+(1) …the Course repeatedly emphasizes: as we teach so shall we learn.
 Jesus is there to teach his lesson to us in all the opportunities that our egos have provided.
 Joining us in them, he teaches us how to look at all things as instruments of forgiveness.
 (Wapnick, FAJ, p.301.)
 :::
 {% endif %}